tshivers/team-profile-generator/README.md

 ### Usage:

-To generate a webpage that displays a manager's team basic information in order to have quick access to employees' emails and Github profiles.
+To generate a webpage that displays a manager's team basic information in order to have quick access to employees' information such as their Github profiles.

 ## INSTRUCTIONS: